Chosey98/soldierDocs/README.md

 ---
 description: >-
   Welcome to Soldier's Official Documentation.
-This website was designed to help Soldier's users fully understand how to use the bot.
+This website was designed to help users fully understand how to use Soldier.
 This website contains instructions on how to setup, verify and use commands.
 ---